tjhrulz/Monstercat-Suite/README.md

 Button to toggle small meters and side panels

 TODO
+- [ ] Move scripts that are in root directory into proper places in resources
 - [ ] Color pallete system, I was originally going to make something similar to colorThief but I dislike the possiblity for very close colors, the pallete system in android prevents that and can pick out highlists  from and image which I want (ie if the album art as grass sky and an apple I want the apple color to be the dominant color)
 - [ ] Add news RSS
 - [ ] Weather stuffs (Use http://wxdata.weather.com/wxdata/weather/local/#LocationCode#?cc=*&unit=#TempUnit#&dayf=6 and parse, thanks to jsmorley for his post on that had no idea weather.com had an rss version (It even is wind direction!))